OfficeDev/office-js-docs-pr/docs/develop/application-specific-api-model.md

 # Application-specific API model

-This article describes how to use the API model for building add-ins in xcel, OneNote, PowerPoint, Visio, and Word.
+This article describes how to use the API model for building add-ins in Excel, OneNote, PowerPoint, Visio, and Word.
 It introduces core concepts that are fundamental to using the promise-based APIs.

 > [!NOTE]
 > This model isn't supported by Outlook or Project clients.
 Use the [Common API model](office-javascript-api-object-model.md) to work with those applications.
 For full platform availability notes, see [Office client application and platform availability for Office Add-ins](/javascript/api/requirement-sets).